ErShubham2908/React-Interview-EA25/README.md

 - is it true that react js support SEO
   - React.js, a popular JavaScript library for building user interfaces, was once criticized for its initial lack of SEO support because it primarily renders content on the client-side.
 However, there have been significant improvements in making React applications more SEO-friendly.
   - React applications can implement Server-Side Rendering (SSR) to improve SEO.
 SSR pre-renders React components on the server and sends the fully rendered HTML to the client.
 This allows search engines to crawl and index the content.

+## Day - 4

+### Q1.
+Difference between callback and useCallback Hook?
+- A callback function in JavaScript is a function that is passed as an argument to another function and is executed after the completion of that function.
+Callbacks are commonly used in asynchronous operations, event handling, and other scenarios where you want to specify what should happen after a certain task is done.
+- The useCallback hook is part of React, a popular JavaScript library for building user interfaces.
+It is used to memoize functions and optimize performance in React components.
+- The primary purpose of useCallback is to avoid unnecessary re-rendering of child components in React when a parent component re-renders.
+It takes a function and an array of dependencies as arguments, and it returns a memoized version of the function.
+This memoized function remains the same between renders unless one of the dependencies has changed.
+- useCallback is a React Hook that returns a memoized callback function.
+Memoization is a technique for caching the results of a function so that they can be reused later without having to recalculate them.
+This can improve performance, especially when the function is expensive to compute.
+- **Difference between callback and useCallback** -
+  - The main difference between a callback and a useCallback hook is that a callback is simply a function that is passed as an argument to another function, while useCallback is a React Hook that returns a memoized callback function.
+This means that a callback can be any function, while a useCallback hook can only be used to memoize a callback function.
+  - Another difference is that a callback is typically used to handle events or to pass data between components, while useCallback is typically used to prevent child components from re-rendering unnecessarily.